SharePoint/sp-dev-docs/docs/spfx/call-microsoft-graph-using-graphhttpclient.md

 ### Available permission scopes

 The GraphHttpClient uses the **Office 365 SharePoint Online** Azure Active Directory application to retrieve a valid access token to the Microsoft Graph on behalf of the current user.
-The retrieved access token contains two permissions scopes: **Read and write all groups (preview)** (`Group.ReadWrite.All`) and **Read all usage reports** (`Reports.Read.All`).
+The retrieved access token contains two permissions scopes:

+* **Read and write all groups (preview)** (`Group.ReadWrite.All`)
+* **Read all usage reports** (`Reports.Read.All`)

 At this moment these are the only two permissions available when using the GraphHttpClient.
 If you need other permission scopes in your solution, you have to use [ADAL JS with implicit OAuth flow](web-parts/guidance/call-microsoft-graph-from-your-web-part) instead.

 ### Tokens are retrieved using an internal API